A good lathe is the foundation of a successful "career" as a woodturner. That does not necessarily mean an expensive lathe, but it

 able to meet those expectations form within our own range of solutions, but we try to ensure that the guidance we give will help you find something suitable.

-Our primary lathe brand is the superb Belgian-manufactured
+Our primary lathe brands include the superb Belgian-manufactured WivaMac

 for which we are the UK distributors.
 However we recognise that, in this world, one size does not truly fit all, and therefore we offer alternatives through the shop in Didcot.
-These are not all yet available for on-line sale, but if you call we will be happy to discuss our other offerings from OneWay, manufactured to a very high specification in Canada, and the popular brands represented by Scheppach, Nova and Jet.
+The additional premium woodturning lathes which we distribute in the UK and Ireland include the legendary VB36 (now beautifully built in Germany), the Oneway range from Canada and the German-built Steinert lathes, manufactured alongside the new VB36.
+We also have lower cost lathe offerings from Nova and Record Power.
+These are not yet available for on-line sale, but if you call we will be happy to discuss our other offerings, examples of which are available to view in our showroom and workshop.

 However, please be advised that we sell products in which we believe and trust: we do not stock lathes on a price-only basis.
 A cheap lathe that fails to live up to expectations is a very expensive lathe and a